matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-oss-chart.md

 #### Mounting APIs, Policies, and Middlewares

-By default, Gateway stores API configurations at `/mnt/tyk-gateway/apps` inside the Gateway container.
+By default, the Gateway stores API configurations at `/mnt/tyk-gateway/apps` inside the Gateway container.
 There are a a few challenges:
 - Multiple gateways do not share app configs
 - The configuration is not persistent.
 It got lost whenever pod restart